 The bipedal cat stopped, halting in her steps.
 Her eyes gained this unfocused look as her vision clouded over.
-Then, she started shivering and a cold sweat started to pour over her brows and down her cheeks.
+Then, she started shivering and a cold sweat started to pour over her brows.

-Worried, Naruto kneeled down to nudge his teammate.
-"Charle, what's wrong?"
+Worried, Naruto knelt down to nudge his teammate.
+"Carla, what's wrong?"

-Charle flinched back from his touch as if it was fire and swatted it away.
-"N-Nothing," she muttered quietly, avoiding his questioning gaze.
+Carla flinched back from his touch and swatted it away.
+"N-Nothing," she muttered, avoiding his gaze.
 "I'm just tired."

-Whatever it was, the small cat wasn't comfortable with sharing it with everyone else present.
+Whatever it was, Carla wasn't comfortable with sharing it with everyone else present.
 What remained was an awkward air between the two teammates.
-They remained close physically, but the fact that Charle seemed hell-bent on avoiding him after her little episode should have been obvious to the rest.
+They remained close physically, but the fact that Carla seemed hell-bent on avoiding him after her little episode should have been obvious to the rest.
 Despite the sudden episode, the Cait Shelter trio tried to put up a united front.

 "So... what was it you wanted to say earlier?"
 Hibiki asked, trying to restart the conversation.

-Shaking her head, Charle said, "It's—whatever... it was nothing important."
+Shaking her head, Carla said, "It's—whatever... it was nothing important."

-"Wait," Naruto said suddenly, placing a finger to his lips.
+"Wait."
+Naruto placed a finger to his lips.
 "Can anybody else hear that?"
 He had his head bowed, trying to single out the mysterious rumble.
 "It kinda sounds like something underground is moving."
 Narrowing his eyes, he turned to Hoteye.
 "This isn't your doing again, is it?"